 If you want people to use the content you take the time and energy to create, divide it up into manageable amounts and present it in meaningful ways.

-Headings are a way to tell a user what and where the main sections are; each should contain at least one layer in the form of something like form fields or text, and possibly many layers with links or other ways of changing content in the current page.
+Headings are a way to tell a user what and where the main sections are.
+Here is an example of a site with inadequate headings for main content.
 Label sections and sub-sections with nested headings, heading level 1, heading level 2, etc. without skipping heading levels.
 Proper heading level markup can give a blind user a quick outline of the page content, as well as an efficient way to navigate the page.
 Be sure to use heading levels for a hierarchical organization of content, not for formatting.
 It is okay to skip heading levels when going back up, for example from heading level 4 back up to heading level 2, but not when going down, for example moving from heading level 2 to heading level 4.
 Assistive software does not interpret text format to be part of page structure, so use proper heading level markup — h1, h2, h3, etc, not text formatting such as size or bold to indicate heading levels.

 Lists indicate that content or controls are related.
 This can be helpful to a blind or low vision user in creating a mental map of a page and jumping more quickly through groups of information.
 It is important to use proper markup to indicate a list, not just adding bullets or numbers manually.
 Avoid using lists to impact formatting such as indentations and space around items.
 A list should contain more than one item.

 When used appropriately to display data, tables can be a meaningful and accessible way to present information.
+Here is an example of a screen reader user navigating information in tables.
 The most important things to remember when making an accessible table are to use headers and to avoid merging cells.
 Avoid merging cells to keep tables as simple as possible.
 A sighted person can look at a complex table and figure out how all the pieces are related, but someone who is blind can only learn about each part of the table as they navigate to it.
 A sighted user can see that half a row is merged in less than a second; it can take a blind person a minute or more to arrow key around and figure out what is going on.
 It is preferable to break down a table into multiple simpler tables.
 For more details, read AUL’s When to Use Tables and How to Make them Accessible blog entry.

 HTML5 Regions and ARIA landmark roles give you a way to categorize sections of information.
 They are more specific and provide more information than headings, although an appropriate heading should also be assigned to most of these in order to support all technology.
 The regions and landmarks give a screen reader user more detailed information about a portion of the page than a heading.
 In Web Express, if you originally select the accurate option to host your content— main menu, secondary menu, article, etc. — Web Express will automatically assign the proper semantic markup.
 Desire to Learn has some landmarks in the framework, but none in the content an instructor has control over.
 The only way to add one in is to write it directly into the HTML, instead of through the normal user tools in Web Express and D2L.